jkubath/TouchscreenInterface/spikes/Browser Features/README.md

 ## Empty Trash
-Pair of shells that can be run in order to start/end a check for files in the Trash and delete them (checks every 0.1 seconds).
+Pair of shells that can be run in order to start/end a check for files in the Trash and delete them (checks every 0.01 seconds).

+## Window Manager
+Pair of shells that can be run in order to start/end a check of the number of windows that are currently open and close any additional ones (checks every 0.01 seconds).